Government financial support for UK salons during the November lockdown

 Coronavirus loan schemes extended

-The government’s Bounce Back Loan and Business Interruption Loan schemes have been extended and applications can now be made until 31 January 2021.
+The government’s Bounce Back Loan and Business Interruption Loan schemes were extended and applications were accepted within a specific period.

-Mobile hair and beauty services must also close.
+Mobile hair and beauty services were also required to close.

 Find out more on the government website.